Generic Name: fluoxetine hydrochloride

-Doses above 20 mg/day may be administered on a once daily (i.e., morning) or BID schedule (i.e., morning and noon).
+Adult — Initiate fluoxetine oral solution, USP 20 mg/day, orally in the morning.
+Consider a dose increase after several weeks if insufficient clinical improvement is observed.
+The full therapeutic effect may be delayed until 5 weeks of treatment or longer.
+Administer doses above 20 mg/day once daily in the morning or twice daily (i.e., morning and noon).
 A dose range of 20 to 60 mg/day is recommended; however, doses of up to 80 mg/day have been well tolerated in open studies of OCD.
 The maximum fluoxetine dose should not exceed 80 mg/day.

-In lower weight children, treatment should be initiated with a dose of 10 mg/day.
-Additional dose increases may be considered after several more weeks if insufficient clinical improvement is observed.
+In lower weight children, initiate treatment with a dose of 10 mg/day.
+Consider additional dose increases after several more weeks if insufficient clinical improvement is observed.
 A dose range of 20 to 30 mg/day is recommended.
 Experience with daily doses greater than 20 mg is very minimal, and there is no experience with doses greater than 60 mg.

-Initial Treatment — In the controlled clinical trials of fluoxetine supporting its effectiveness in the treatment of Bulimia Nervosa, patients were administered fixed daily fluoxetine doses of 20 or 60 mg, or placebo [see Clinical Studies (14.3)].
-Only the 60 mg dose was statistically significantly superior to placebo in reducing the frequency of binge-eating and vomiting.
-Consequently, the recommended dose is 60 mg/day, administered in the morning.
+Initial Treatment — Administer fluoxetine oral solution, USP 60 mg/day in the morning.
 For some patients it may be advisable to titrate up to this target dose over several days.
 Fluoxetine doses above 60 mg/day have not been systematically studied in patients with bulimia.
+In the controlled clinical trials of fluoxetine supporting its effectiveness in the treatment of Bulimia Nervosa, patients were administered fixed daily fluoxetine doses of 20 or 60 mg, or placebo [see Clinical Studies (14.3)].
+Only the 60 mg dose was statistically significantly superior to placebo in reducing the frequency of binge-eating and vomiting.

 Dosing in Specific Populations